 Persian Poetics Presents:

-Sa‘dī’s Gulistān (Flower Garden) is perhaps the most influential work of Persian prose.
-This collection of pleasant anecdotes helped earn Sa‘dī the nickname ‘afṣaḥ al-mutikallimūn’ (The Most Eloquent of Speakers).
+Saʿdī’s Gulistān (Flower Garden) is perhaps the most influential work of Persian prose.
+The collection of anecdotes helped earn him the nickname ‘afṣaḥ al-mutikallimūn’ (The Most Eloquent Speaker).

-The Gulistān was considered so eloquent that it set the standard for Persian education from the Balkans to the Bengal.
+The Gulistān was so popular that it became the standard textbook for Persian education from the Balkans to the Bengal.
 For centuries students of all backgrounds learned Persian with this work, which help cement its place in the tradition.

-Though Persian education has slowly faded, this work remains present in the Muslim mind.
-Many of Sa‘dī’s proverbs - both in Persian and in translation - are quoted by Muslims of all educational backgrounds from the Balkans to the Bengal.
+Though Persian education has slowly faded following colonization, this work remains present in the Muslim mind.
+Many of Saʿdī’s proverbs - both in Persian and in translation - are quoted by Muslims of all educational backgrounds from the Balkans to the Bengal.

 The first page of the Gulistān.